When it's you project

 Lost Cause Ideology: Groups like the United Daughters of the Confederacy rewrote Civil War history, glorifying the Confederacy and downplaying slavery.

-History tells us where this path leads.
-Hitler didn’t begin with death camps—he started by stripping rights away, one by one, while the public remained silent.
-He started with trans people, he started with disabled people.
-He started with banning books, he started with mass deportation.
-He started by using religion as a weapon to control the masses.
-He started by deciding whose history was worth remembering, whose voices were worth hearing, and whose existence was worth erasing.
+He called the media the enemy of the people, branding journalism as fake news.
+Hitler didn't begin with death camps — he started by stripping rights away, one by one, while the public remained silent.
+He used religion as a weapon, twisting faith to justify hate and silence opposition.
+He decided whose history was worth remembering, whose voices were worth hearing, and whose existence was worth erasing.

 So, when will it be enough?When it's your Social Security?